justusranvier/protocol-docs/content/doctypes/instrumentDefinition.md

     * Attribute `email`.
 String.
     * Attribute `contractUrl`.
 String.
     * Attribute `type`.
 String. "currency" or "shares"
+    * Optional attribute `federated`.
+Boolean.
+If not present, assumed to be false.
+    * Optional attribute `instrumentDefinitionID`.
+Descriptor.
+Only valid if `federated` is "true".
 * Optional element `currency`.
-Included if type is "currency".
+Included if `type` is "currency".
     * Attribute `name`.
 String.
     * Attribute `tla`.
 String.
     * Attribute `symbol`.
 String.